 By placing a body pillow between your legs and snoozing on your side, you’ll align your spine properly again – something that goes awry with an uncomfortable mattress – and reduce pressure on your back and hips.
 This will help mimic the feeling you'd get from sleeping on the best mattress for side sleepers.

 If your mattress is uncomfortable because it retains too much heat, and you wake up often throughout the night kicking off the covers, then switching to a proper cooling mattress is a smart move that will help you sleep better.

 In the meantime, combat a too-hot mattress with a cooling bed topper or cooling bedding, such as bamboo sheets.
-We include a lot of breathable options in our best comforters guide, with the Layla Down Alternative Comforter (opens in new tab) (from $189) being a popular choice among hot sleepers.
+We include a lot of breathable options in our best comforters guide, with the Layla Down Alternative Comforter (opens in new tab) (on sale from $159) being a popular choice among hot sleepers.

 A mattress that traps heat and lets it pool beneath you is a recipe for crumby sleep, but if you can cover that mattress with a cooling pad or cooling mattress protector and sheets, you’ll feel a little more comfortable.

 Your choice of mattress has a direct impact on your quality of sleep.
 Pick the wrong type for your body weight and sleeping position and you are lining yourself up for an uncomfortable night.